Man with back turned looking out window at mountains behind bathroom counter.

 Many manufactured deodorants contain several chemical compounds and toxic ingredients, which could potentially be harmful if applied over the long term.

-Not only that, but conventional deodorant products are oftentimes so harsh.
-Have you ever mistakingly applied store-bought deodorant to razor burn?
+Not only that, but conventional deodorant products are often so harsh.
+Have you ever mistakenly applied store-bought deodorant to razor burn?
 How did that feel?

-• Aluminum chlorohydrate: This is a common active ingredient in many antiperspirants used to obstruct sweat ducts.
-There are concerns about its link to Alzheimer’s disease and breast cancer.
+A common antiperspirant ingredient used to block sweat ducts.
+Some people avoid aluminum due to concerns about possible links to Alzheimer’s disease and breast cancer.

-• Triclosan: This is an antibacterial and antifungal agent.
-However, it recently drew concerns due to its impact on the human endocrine system.
+An antibacterial and antifungal agent.
+It has raised concerns because of its potential impact on the endocrine system.

 The Perks of Homemade Natural Men’s Deodorant